hauselin/obsidian-alfred/README.md

 **If you want to append text to an inbox note, you'll have to specify the note you're using as your inbox note.**

 - Specify inbox note: `oinbox`
+- Specify whether to append or prepend a timestamp when adding to inbox: `oinboxtime`
+  - Run this configuration step only if you want to include timestamp.
+If not, default is to not add timestamp.

 ## Features available after set-up